 Choosing to bottle feed is a personal decision.
-Babies usually take ¼ to 1 ounce of formula every three to four hours while in the hospital.
-During the first week, your baby should increase the amount of formula he or she takes with each feeding to approximately 2 to 3 ounces per feeding.
+Babies usually take one quarter to one ounce of formula every three to four hours while in the hospital.
+During the first week, your baby should increase the amount of formula he or she takes with each feeding to approximately two to three ounces per feeding.
 Your baby will take more as he or she grows.
-By the end of one month, your baby will be taking 3 to 4 ounces per feeding.
+By the end of one month, your baby will be taking three to four ounces per feeding.

 The frequency of bowel movements varies from one baby to another.
 Many have a bowel movement with each feeding.
 Your baby should have at least one bowel movement each day.

 Helpful hints for bottle feeding:

 - Always hold your baby while feeding.
 Babies need and love to be cuddled.

 - Do not prop up the bottle.
 It can cause choking.

 - Look at and talk to your baby while feeding him or her.
 This helps form a special bond.

 - Discard any formula not used within an hour after the feeding begins.

 - Ask your baby's health care provider before switching brands of formula.